-Are You Using TapRooT® the Right Way for Simple Incident Investigation?
+Are You Using TapRooT® Root Cause Analysis the Right Way for Simple Incident Investigation?

 Is that diagram your root cause system for simple incidents?

-Every once in a while I have someone tell me that they only use TapRooT® Root Cause Analysis for major accidents.
-When I ask why, they tell me that TapRooT® is “too hard” for simple investigations.
+Every once in a while, someone tells me that they only use TapRooT® Root Cause Analysis for major accidents.
+When I ask why, they tell me that TapRooT® RCA is “too hard” for simple investigations.
 That’s when I know we need a more in-depth conversation.

 First, I ask: